JOliver23/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Relatively similar in that they both resize content/size/position, but responsive design is a smooth transition of content for varying screen size or window size.
+Adaptive is a more aggressive transition as it snaps to different sizes because it is set in absolute units like pixels.
+The reason for responsive smooth transitions is due to the assigning of relative measurements like percentages/ems/rems.

 2. Describe what it means to be mobile first vs desktop first.

+To build a mobile first site means to build the web page for smaller screens first, and to adapt the sight using media breakpoints to grow content for a better display on tablets, desktops or larger screens.
+This means your break points would be using min-widths instead of max-widths.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+This has to do with the accessability of web-design, a font-size of 62.5% sets rem units to 10px making the math easier for scaling a page with a universal measurement across the page.

 4. How would you describe preprocessing to someone new to CSS?

+I would describe it as a organizational tool for building CSS.
+An easier way of building a projects CSS in that when we look at a preprocessor like LESS, we tell it we want to build a section that shares properties with other section on a page, we can use tools like variables and mix-ins to reduce repetitive code (DRY).
+Scary at first, but the concept of nesting is an irreplacable tool.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept of preprocessing are mix-ins, building a mix-in for flex properties is super useful in building a site.
+Having a couple flex mix-ins with varying directions and justifications makes for an easier responsive build and cleaner code.
+The concept that gives me the most trouble is parametric mix-ins, but more specifically using animations with in mix-ins.
+I had a hard time understanding how to declare a mix-in, and what arguments to place into the parameters so when i call the mix-in, in a class, it works as intended.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.